ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/httpauthentication.md

         .View("~/Views/Shared/AccessDenied.cshtml");
 ```

-The **"HttpResponse"** method allows assertions of every part of the HTTP response - body, headers, cookies, etc. For example if you add this line:
+The **"HttpResponse"** method allows assertions of every part of the HTTP response - body, headers, cookies, etc. For example, if you add this line:

 ```c#
 .ContainingHeader("InvalidHeader")